feeling1990/cluster-project/README.md

 obj=obj=init.EM(data,nclass=2)
 myresults2=ESM(data,obj,clusternum=2,maxiter=100,truelabel=truelabel,featurenum=3,threshold1=0.001,threshold2=0.05)

+myresults2 returns a list of results:
+--delta_matrix, the difference between keeping and removing each feature at each iteration.
+--keep, final selected features
+--acc, accuracy of the final clustering results --confusion, confusion matrix of clustering label and true label --delete, removed set of features
+--i, number of iterations when finished.

 ## Purpose of each file
 1. ESM for GMM.R provides core functions for the ESM algorithm.
 2. simulation for paper provides the code for the simulation data experiment in paper.